glciampaglia/knowledge_linker/docs/log.markdown

 Also implemented a class that manages a directory tree, so that the output files do not all cram the same inode.

+Last update: added a switch for the generation of the paths and set it off by default, and relaunched the job on snowball.
+Memory consumption seems constant now.